Burlington County NJ Detention Center

 You can support your loved ones at Burlington Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 609-265-5979.

-The Burlington Co Jail is a low/medium-security detention center located at 54 Grant St Mt.
-Holly, NJ which is operated locally by the Burlington County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Burlington County accepts inmates from surrounding towns, Mt.
-Holly Police Department, and the US Marshal's Service.
+The Burlington Co Jail, located at 54 Grant St in Mt.
+Holly, NJ, is a secure detention center operated by the Burlington County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Mt.
+Holly Police Department.

 Inmate Locator